 This Costco Pumpkin Pie recipe is a rich and creamy copycat version of the original that is available during the holidays.
-Make this with a homemade butter pie crust and you’ll have the best pie ever!
+Make this with a homemade butter pie crust and you’ll have the best pumpkin pie ever that is perfect to feed a large crowd!

 This post may contain affiliate links.
 When you click on these links, I get a small percentage back at no cost to you!
 For more information see my disclosure policy.

 I love the Fall!
-Fall means Thanksgiving and Thanksgiving means that Costco Pumpkin Pie makes its glorious appearance once again!
+This time of year means Thanksgiving and Thanksgiving means that Costco Pumpkin Pie makes its glorious appearance once again!

-I have always been in love with the pumpkin pie from Costco.
+I have always been in love with the pumpkin pie from Costco available during the holiday season since the first time I tasted it.
 It is always the right consistency and perfectly spiced.

-And for the $5.99 price tag, it really can’t be beat…except for maybe this pie.
+And for the $5.99 affordable price tag, it really can’t be beat…except for maybe this pie.

 My husband and I did a little taste test comparison last night of Costco’s pumpkin pie and my version of their pumpkin pie, and I have to admit that this one was better.

 I didn’t think that could ever happen.
-This pie is that good.
+The funny thing is, this pie is that good.

 What makes Costco Pumpkin Pie so Good?

+Costco’s pumpkin pie is not your regular grocery store pie.
 What makes Costco pumpkin pie so good is it’s creamy texture.
-Pumpkin pie filling is actually a custard so the extra egg yolks and the heavy cream add to the richness and creaminess of this pie.
+Pumpkin pie filling is actually a custard so the extra egg yolks and the heavy cream add to the richness and creaminess of the Costco pie.
+That’s why it is my favorite pumpkin pie!

-What makes this pumpkin pie better than Costco’s?
+What makes this Pumpkin Pie Recipe Better than Costco’s?

 The pie crust.
 Plain and simple.
 The pumpkin pie filling is amazing, but making this pie with a homemade all-butter pie crust takes it to the next level!